madeehagh/todo-app/backend/readMe.md

 I have used prisma as an ORM tool, which can be integrated with any DB, in my case I am using sql.

 ## Assumptions
-1. Task name should be unique
+1. Task name should be unique.
-2. Task should not have timeline as past date time
+2. A user has flexibility to add dueDate, which should not be a past date.
-3. Used api doc for generating API doc for each endpoint.
+3. A user can modify/update the task(s) created by him/her.
+4. Lazy loading of DB connections

 ## Improvement
 1. [ ]  Add reminder to the task